kevinthayes/Rainbow2024p4/README.md

 Indigo
 Violet
 and a cute little Teddy Bear
-and a very ugly little Teddy Bear :(
+and a little Teddy Bear who is not sad, who determines what is ugly and not?
+You?
+You poupous ass!